lucaznguyen/xmage/README.md

 **New Features/Updates**
 - June 3th, 2023: Add the UI code and ESRGAN model for restoration.

-If this repo helps your research or work, please help to ⭐ this repo.
+If this repo helps your research or work, please help me to ⭐ this repo.
 Thank you so much.

 <p align="center">
   <img src="assets/web-index.jpg">